intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_quantization_inc.md

-# BigDL-Nano PyTorch ONNXRuntime Acceleration Quickstart
+# BigDL-Nano PyTorch Quantization with INC Quickstart

-**In this guide we will describe how to apply ONNXRuntime Acceleration on inference pipeline with the APIs delivered by BigDL-Nano in 2 simple steps**
+**In this guide we will describe how to obtain a quantized model with the APIs delivered by BigDL-Nano in 2 simple steps**

 ### **Step 0: Prepare Environment**
 We recommend using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to prepare the environment.
 Please refer to the [install guide](../../UserGuide/python.md) for more details.